datatrail-jhu/04_githubbasics/manuscript/04_push_pull.md

 ### Pushing and Pulling Changes quiz

 {choose-answers:4}
-?1 What git commands is NOT used in making local changes available in a remote repository?
+?1 What git command is NOT used in making local changes available in a remote repository?

 C) pull
 C) clone